feignbird/project_cronjob/readme.md

 ` CRONJOBS = [ `
     `('* * * * *', 'location_to_the_function_you_want_to_run.cron.function_name', ``[list_of_positional_arguments_to_the_method], {'dictionary_of_keywork_argument':'_for_the_method'},"job_specifix_suffix") `
 `]`
 5. ran the command 'python manage.py crontab add'
+6. if want to remove the cronjob just run 'python manage.py crontab remove', It'll remove every active cronjob from the crontab

-for more information : https://pypi.org/project/django-crontab/
+7. if you want to see what cronjobs are activated, just run 'python manage.py crontab show' for more information : https://pypi.org/project/django-crontab/